Jetyun/Frontend-mentor-Four-card-feature-section/README.md

 - How to use grid template area more effectively.
 Turns out that grid template row will affect the layout in grid template area, so i must amend both to get my desired result.
 - How to apply "dark mode" to my website.
 It is the same as media quary for the width of the screen.
 - How to use keyframes animation.
 Keyframes is like setting animation on the website with tools like rotate, skew, translate and skale on the time frame (0% till 100%).
+- In my CSS file, i have named each component in the roots by (purpose=>classes that is impacted by the purpose), i think it helps a lot by naming it this way, to improve the readability and easier to amend in the future.
+- for the classes, I used BEM method to name each classes, also to make it easier to read and amendable for the future.

 To see how you can add code snippets, see below: